Migrants on new route to Europe get trapped between borders | Law-Order

 "Poland is of the opinion that only by thoroughly securing our border with Belarus are we able to stop this migration route, which is a route artificially created by Lukashenko with Putin's support.
 It was artificially created in order to take revenge on the entire European Union,'' Zaryn said.

-With six migrants found dead along the border so far, human rights workers are appalled and insist that Poland must respect its obligations under international law to allow the migrants to apply for asylum, and not push them back across the border.
+With six migrants found dead along the border so far and small children returned to Belarus this week, human rights workers are appalled.
+They insist Poland must respect its obligations under international law to allow the migrants to apply for asylum, and not push them back across the border.

+"The fact that these are Lukashenko's political actions directed against Poland and directed against the European Union is obvious to us,'' said Marianna Wartecka with the refugee rights group Fundacja Ocalenie.

+''But this does not justify the actions of the Polish state."
+Archbishop Wojciech Polak, the head of Poland's Roman Catholic Church, also weighed in, giving his support to medics seeking access to the border to help.
+"We should not allow our brethren to suffer and die on our borders," he said.

 After traveling from Syria to Lebanon, al-Moallem, who was an English teacher in Syria, flew to Minsk, and from there took a taxi with her sisters and a brother-in-law to the border.
 Belarusian forces then guided the group to a spot to cross into Poland.